CelestialBoon/celestialboon.github.io/docs/books/2020-07-22-continuum-concept.md

 It is this quiet joy for *just existing* that we need to fill ourselves with, and that we can summon through the most basic acceptance of ourselves, and of life.
 Quiet, meditative, loving moments are a wonderful opportunity to gradually fill our quotas.

-This is but the most basic summary+elaboration upon Jean Liedloff's work - I *cannot* recommend enough that people familiarize with her work.
-It can easily be life-changing, and not just for readers, but for their kids.
+This is but the most basic summary+elaboration upon Jean Liedloff's work - I *cannot recommend enough that people familiarize with her work*.
+It can easily be life-changing, and not just for readers, but for their kids, present and future.